hotaki-lab/Digit-Recognition-MNIST-Data-/Readme.md

 Using the following methods/algorithms for part-1 of this project:

-1. Llinear and Logistic Regression,
+1. Linear and Logistic Regression,
 2. Non-Linear Features,
 3. Regularization, and
 4. Kernel tricks.